Lilieyen/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script that changes base 2 to base 10
+Script that prints a number with two decimal places